3 Women Who Were Pushed Out At Work, But Found Even Better Second Acts

 Years In Last Job: 2.25

 When did you realize you were getting pushed out?
-When the owner of the business decided to bring a friend of his in at a higher level position to replace me.
-It was a very small firm and I knew that there wasn't room for us both.
-There was nothing I could do, I was soon laid off.
+When the owner of the business decided to bring a friend of his in at a higher-level position to replace me.
+It was a very small firm, and I knew that there wasn't room for us both.
+There was nothing I could do.
+I was soon laid off.

 How did you decide on your next steps?
 After 30 years spent mostly in legal management, it seemed like the office world wasn't interested in me anymore.
 Despite years of great experience and my willingness to be flexible in taking on different roles, I was not able to find another management job in the legal or financial industries.

-I took a class called “Too Young To Retire” and realized I could make a living doing something different — something I loved.
+I took a class called “Too Young to Retire” and realized I could make a living doing something different — something I loved.
 I had been working as a volunteer tour guide and decided that since I enjoyed it so much, I'd try it on a professional level.

 What is the biggest lesson you learned?
 To go for what I wanted by continuing to reinvent myself.
 As a single mother, I had to go for the monied career while raising my daughter.
 I enjoyed my career in management, but the change has also been great.
 I make less money now, but I also don't need as much.
 And I truly love what I do.